Understanding the 'postconf' Command in Postfix (with examples)

 Explanation:

-: Specifies the class to display parameters from.
+: Specifies the class of parameters to display, focusing on user-level configurations.

 Example output: